erikalesperance/dev_RNAseq/README.md

 While STAR can perform 2-pass mapping on a per-sample basis, in a study with multiple samples, it is recommended to collect 1st pass junctions from all samples for the second pass.
 Therefore, the recommended 2-pass procedure is described below:

 #### Step 4a: Collect_Junctions
 This step identifies novel junctions during a first read-mapping pass and outputs them as "SJ.out.tab" files for each sample.
 In the handler used here, only junctions supported by at least 1 uniquely mapped read will be output.
-This step shares variables for Read_Mapping in the config file, so make sure these are filled out.
+This step shares variables for Read_Mapping in the config file, so make sure these are filled out and matching.

 Once the variables have been defined, Collect_Junctions can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
 `./dev_RNAseq.sh Collect_Junctions Config`